How to Use Twitter for Sales Prospecting?

 Fortunately, LaGrowthMachine will automatically find your lead’s Twitter account.
 No need for additional work on your side.

-If you have more than a 20% enrichment rate, you should definitely consider adding Twitter to your multichannel strategies.
+If you have more than a 20% enrichment rate, you should definitely consider adding Twitter to your strategy when using our multichannel tool.

 What can I do on Twitter?

 There are two different approaches on Twitter :

 - Soft approach: using actions that will generate a notification.
 This includes the following, liking, and retweeting content from your leads.